AmmarYasserSaad/Focus-app/README.md

 # Focus-app
-android app with todo and pomodoro timer and notes
+android app with todo and pomodoro timer and notes</br>
+use java and android studio